MJT Mini Tour Policies & Procedures

 *PLEASE NOTE: All players are expected to play at a reasonable level, keep pace, score correctly and keep another competitors score.
 Caddies may help players with scoring

-A one-time $49.00 registration fee is required to play the MJT Mini Tour.
-All players will receive the following registration package:
+A one-time $49.00 membership fee is required to play the MJT Mini Tour.
+All players will receive the following member package:

 - MJT Bag Tag